CodyFHPearson/2019-2023-PIT-Gender-Analysis/readme.md

 # Act/Conclusions

 Although transgender and non-binary individuals represent smaller segments of the population, they appear to be underserved by shelter services relative to their population size.
-Additionally, these groups utilize emergency shelters less frequently compared to male and female homeless individuals, suggesting a potential correlation between usage rates and service availability.
+Additionally, these groups utilize emergency shelters less frequently compared to male and female homeless people, suggesting a potential correlation between the emergency shelter usage and overall shelter utilization.

 According to a subject matter expert, a potential barrier to access for transgender and non-binary individuals may be the requirement to disclose their birth gender before gaining entry to gender-specific emergency shelter services.
-However, pinpointing the specific reason(s) behind this underservice necessitates more nuanced quantitative or qualitative data, such as comprehensive surveys.
-Without such data, it remains challenging to ascertain the precise factors contributing to this discrepancy in shelter service utilization.
+However, identifying the specific reason(s) behind this underservice necessitates more nuanced quantitative or qualitative data, such as comprehensive surveys.
+Without such data, it is challenging to pinpoint the precise factors contributing to this discrepancy in shelter service utilization.

 On the bright side transgender and non-binary people are consistently using shelter services more often since 2019.
 These two groups have by far had the most growth in this area over the past 5 years.